catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 *******************
-HOT template format
+HOT format
 *******************

-More information on the HOT template format can be found on the OpenStack user guide at: http://docs.openstack.org/user-guide/hot-guide/hot.html
+More information on the HOT format can be found on the OpenStack user guide at: http://docs.openstack.org/user-guide/hot-guide/hot.html

 More information on resource types that can be orchestrated by Heat can be